anydotcrypto/docs.any.sender/docs/coreClient/README.md

 ## First run - not enough balance.

-Lets start by running the `echo` script.
+Lets start by running the `echo-direct.js` script to send a direct transaction.

 Users need to have balance with any.sender, which your user account does not yet.
 We expect the echo script to fail at this point, so let's verify this by running it.